-On June 25, 2012, the Birmingham City Commission adopted Ordinance No. 2092, which regulates the discharge of fireworks within the City.
-The ordinance became effective on July 1, 2012.
+On February 25, 2019, the Birmingham City Commission revised Ordinance No. 2092, which regulates the discharge of fireworks within the City to reflect changes introduced by State of Michigan House Bill 5939.

 To report violations, please call 248.530.1870.

-It shall be unlawful for any person to ignite, discharge or use consumer fireworks, as such term is defined in the Ordinance except for the use of consumer fireworks on the day preceding, the day of, or the day after the following national holidays:
+It shall be unlawful for any person to ignite, discharge or use consumer fireworks, as such term is defined in the Ordinance except for the use of consumer fireworks from:

 A person shall not ignite, discharge, or use consumer fireworks on public property, school property, church property, or the property of another person without that organization's or person's express permission to use those fireworks on those premises.
 Except as otherwise provided in this subsection, a person that violates this subsection is responsible for a civil infraction and may be ordered to pay a civil fine of not more than $500.00.